pratikPhadte/ESP32-Flight-controller-/README.md

 Before attempting flight, ensure all components are functioning correctly by testing them individually using the codes provided in the **testing folder**:

-- Use **receiver_pwm_esp32** to verify the signals from the receiver and transmitter.
+- Use **/ESP32-Flight-controller-/test/reciever_pwm_esp32/reciever_pwm_esp32.ino** to verify the signals from the receiver and transmitter.
-- Use **measure_angles_mpu** to confirm the IMU is measuring angles accurately.
+- Use **/ESP32-Flight-controller-/test/measure_angles_from_mpu/measure_angles_from_mpu.ino** to confirm the IMU is measuring angles accurately.
-- Use **Motors calibration** to calibrate all ESCs and ensure motors are properly synchronized.
+- Use **/ESP32-Flight-controller-/test/motor_calibration_esp32/motor_calibration_esp32.ino** to calibrate all ESCs and ensure motors are properly synchronized.
-- Use **Voltage measurement esp32** to validate the voltage sensing circuit.
-This part is not yet impleneted in the main FC code.
+- Use **/ESP32-Flight-controller-/test/Voltage_measurement_esp32/Voltage_measurement_esp32.ino** to validate the voltage sensing circuit.
+This part is not yet impleneted in the main Flight controller (Can be skipped).

+- Use **/workspaces/ESP32-Flight-controller-/test/anglemode_flightcontroller_ver3_PID_values_tuning_webserver/anglemode_flightcontroller_ver3_PID_values_tuning_webserver.ino** to tune the PID gains of your drone.
+Do this step when you have calibrated your drone and ensured proper motor direction, propeller direction is as per the hand drawn cirucit diagram in **/ESP32-Flight-controller-/resources/Circuit diagram _HANDDRAWN_ only IMU_01.pdf**

 ---